OpenHospitalityNetwork/openHospitality.network/README.md

 **hospitality platform**: a piece of software which connects travelers with those who want to host them.

 We envision platforms built around specific communities's characteristics, for bicycle touring community, slow-travellers, in different than English languages, for women or lgbtq only, gathering together families or vegan families.
-While they are independant and individual, they share common goal to connect travelers and hosts, and communicate with each other to better serve their communities.
+While they are independent and individual, they share common goal to connect travelers and hosts, and communicate with each other to better serve their communities.

 In other words, we are trying to federate existing hospitality exchange platforms into one big full-of-variery community.

-_Hospitality_ is an universal human fenomenon, practiced long before any software infrastructure existed.
+_Hospitality_ is an universal human phenomenon, practiced long before any software infrastructure existed.
 We can't imagine a platform like ours to fulfill it's goals if it was not open, free and transparent for everyone and forever.
 [Open source software](https://github.com/FediHospEx/fedihospex.github.io), [open finances](https://opencollective.com/fedihospex), open governance (don't know yet _exactly_ how to do that, we have some ideas/experiances and we promise to try our best).
 [Come help us!](#where-you-can-find-us)

 ## Who's involved in this?